-Customer Services are open each day to help you with any travel and welfare enquiries, they are situated on South site next to reception.
+Customer Services are open each day and can help you with any enquiries, they are situated on South site next to reception.

 If you are a full time student, then you may be able to benefit from one of our travel deals.
 These are available regardless of age or course, information and an application form can be found on our Travel Support for Learners.

 Please click here for our Subsidised Travel Information.